-Excerpted and adapted from "When Risk Factors Unite," appearing in the Stroke Connection Magazine January/February 2005 (Science update May 2008).
+Excerpted and adapted from "When Risk Factors Unite," appearing in the Stroke Connection Magazine January/February 2005 (Last science update April 2014).

 Heart failure (HF) can also increase stroke risk.
 HF is a condition in which the heart cannot pump out all the blood that returns to it.
 The heart works less efficiently, and the blood it should be pumping backs up in the veins that lead to the heart and can lead to swelling or fluid accumulation, often in the legs and ankles.